sixfootsixdesigns/KOA2-Typescript-Boilerplate/README.md

-# Koa 2 Typescript API
+# Koa 2 Typescript API on HEROKU
-- Heroku
-- CircleCI

 - KOA2
 - Typescript
-- Docker
-- Knex
+- TypeORM
 - Postgres
-- JWT Auth
+- JWT Auth via JWKS
+- Rollbar
+- Jest
+- Prettier
-- Mocha
+- ESLint
 - Supertest
+- Heroku
-- Chai
+- Github Actions

-## Configuring
+## Running The App Locally

-- first you need to run `cp .env.exampl .env`
+- first you need to run `cp .env.example .env`
+- Update your env with correct values
 - next run `yarn`

-## Running Locally
-- make sure you have docker installed
+- create a local postgres database called `example_api_test` and `example_api`
-- run `yarn dev:docker`
+- run `yarn serve`

-## Running Tests
+## Running Jest Tests

-- make sure you have docker installed
+- `yarn test`
-- run `yarn test:docker`
+- `yarn test:coverage` // with test coverage

-## Running Lint
+## Running ESLint

-- run `yarn lint`
+- `yarn lint`

 ## Running Prettier

-- run `yarn format`
+- `yarn format`

 ## Configuring Heroku

 - Login to your Heroku account and create and app and pipeline for your project.
 - Add a `Heroku Postgres` db to your app.
 - Under the `deploy` tab, Link up your github repo for the app and enable automatic deploys.
 - Under the `settings` tab open the `environment variables`.
 The `app.json` file in the project defines what variables are required by your app.
 Some of them should be set to the following:

 ```
-DB_POOL_MAX = 5
-DB_POOL_MIN = 2
-NODE_ENV = production
-PGSSLMODE = require
+ADDITIONAL_ORIGINS
+AUTH_AUDIENCE
+AUTH_DOMAIN
+AUTH_ISSUER
+NODE_ENV='production'
+ROLLBAR_ACCESS_TOKEN
+ROLLBAR_ENVIRONMENT
 ```

+## Configuring Rollbar

+Create a rollbar account and get your tokens.
+Create an env for `ROLLBAR_ACCESS_TOKEN` containing your token Create an env for `ROLLBAR_ENVIRONMENT` containing your environment (production, staging, local. etc...)
+If you want you can change what gets sent to rollbar by setting the env `ROLLBAR_LOG_LEVELS` it is a comma separated list of levels.

+## Configuring Auth

+Create an Auth0 account and then create an auth0 api.
+Create an env `AUTH_ISSUER` which should be your issuer from your auth 0 api Create an env `AUTH_AUDIENCE` which should be the audience from your auth 0 api Create an env `AUTH_DOMAIN` which is the path to your auth0 jwks endpoint.

+## Configuring CORS

+You can add any origins you would like using the env `ADDITIONAL_ORIGINS`.
+This is comma separated.
+You can also create dynamic domains using a regex by setting the `dynamicOrigins` variable in `src/middleware/corsRules.ts`

+## Configuring TypeORM

+The typeorm db is configured via the `ormconfig.js` file.
+You should mostly be able to leave this alone other than maybe renaming the db names.

 ## Configuring Continuous Delivery
-This app is setup so CircleCI deploys to production if all tests passs.
-To allow this, you need to do some configuration to the `scripts/setup-heroku.sh`.
-Once you have setup your heroku app you need to update the `scripts/setup-heroku.sh` file and replace `koa-api` with whatever your app is named in heroku.

-On `CircleCI` you need to also setup some environment variables:
-`HEROKU_LOGIN_NAME`: the login email for your heroku account `HEROKU_API_KEY`: the api key you get from heroku to allow circleci access
+This app is setup to use github Actions.
+There is a workflow file called `ci.yaml` in `.github/workflows`.
+You can configure `heroku` to deploy if the ci passes